A differential-geometric analysis of the Bergman representative map: Geodesics of the Bochner connection

 \begin{thm}[Webster \cite{Webster1979}] Let $f:\Omega\rightarrow\widetilde{\Omega}$ be a biholomorphism between bounded domains with smooth boundaries.
 Suppose that their Bergman kernels are smooth up to the boundaries.
 Then $f$ extends smoothly to a dense open subset of $\partial\Omega$. \end{thm}

-\begin{proof} [Sketch of the proof] Since the kernel is smooth up to the boundary, $\nabla^p$ extends to a dense open subset of the boundary in the sense that, it is defined over the boundary except for limit points of the variety $Z^p_0\cup Z^p_1$.
-Thus the Bochner normal coordinate system, i.e. the Bergman representative coordinate system, extends over the boundary so that the corresponding geodesics extend through the boundary points.
-Then the result follows. \end{proof}
+\begin{rem} In the proof, he used incompleteness of $\nabla^p$, that is, geodesics of $\nabla^p$ extend through the boundary points. \end{rem}

-Notice that the incompleteness of $\nabla^p$ has played an important special role in this proof.
-On the other hand, one might expect to find a suitable K\"{a}hler metric, compatible to $\nabla^p$.
+On the other hand, one might expect to find a suitable K\"{a}hler metric, compatible with $\nabla^p$.
 But this is impossible because the exponential map of a K\"{a}hler metric is holomorphic if and only if the metric is flat (the Euclidean metric).
 However, using the image of geodesics under $\text{rep}_p=\text{exph}_p^{-1}$, it is possible to define a distance between two points in a connected manifold $M^p$.

-\begin{defn} [Intrinsic distance] Let $M$ be a connected manifold with the Bergman metric and $\mathcal{A}=\{U_i,\phi_i\}_{i\in I}$ the affine structure of $M^p$, given by the Bochner normal coordinate system.
+\begin{defin} [Intrinsic distance] Let $M$ be a connected manifold with the Bergman metric and $\mathcal{A}=\{U_i,\phi_i\}_{i\in I}$ the affine structure of $M^p$, given by the Bochner normal coordinate system.
 If $x,y\in U_i$ for some $U_i$, then define $\delta^p(x,y)$ to be the euclidean norm of the vector

 In general, if $x,y$ are arbitrary points in $M^p$, then define the {\it intrinsic distance} by

 where the infimum is taken over all possible partitions with $x=p_0,\ldots,p_N=y$.